LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 What is a Good Shopify Retention and Lifetime Value?

-As a Shopify store owner, you might be curious about what is considered a good retention rate and lifetime value for your business.
 Although there isn’t a universal answer to this question, there are some general principles that can assist you in evaluating whether your retention and LTV metrics are performing well.

-Good Shopify Store Retention
+Good Shopify store retention

 Retention rate refers to the percentage of customers who keep making purchases from your Shopify store during a specific period.
 A high retention rate means that your customers are loyal and satisfied, while a low retention rate may indicate problems with your product, marketing, or customer service.